Sylvester Silcott: Man charged with murder of dad-of-two at St Patrick’s Day party in Homerton

 PUBLISHED: 08:25 22 March 2018 | UPDATED: 08:33 22 March 2018

 A man has been charged with the murder of dad-of-two Tyrone “Sylvester” Silcott outside a St Patrick’s Day house party in Homerton.

 Rowmando Lewis, 28, of Cunningham Avenue, Enfield, will appear at Thames Magistrates’ Court today.

-Tyrone “Sylvester” Silcott, 42, was stabbed multiple times outside Jasmine Lewis’s home in Towpath Walk on Sunday at 8.15am.
-Emergency services tried to save his life but he was pronounced dead at the scene.
+Sylvester, 42, was stabbed multiple times in Towpath Walk next to the River Lea at 8.15am on Sunday morning.
+Medics fought to save his life but he died at the scene.

-“This was not a criminal,” she said.
-“This was not a gang member.
-This was someone who was truly loved: a productive member of the community who shared love and life, and I’m going to miss him so much.”
+She said: “This was a productive member of the community who shared love and life, and I’m going to miss him so much.”

 Michael Wood, who employed Sylvester at Mr Clutch, said everyone who knew him in Leyton was in tears when they found out.
 “He was very jovial, a happy person who was never angry and always smiling,” he said.
 “None of us can come to grips with it.”

 If you value what this story gives you, please consider supporting the Hackney Gazette.
 Click the link in the orange box above for details.